mightymiklas/Identify_A_Face/README.md

 ---

 ## Installation Guide
 Can be built using docker image or heroku cli.
-Both processes are rather meticulous and that is what I spent most of my time understading.
+Both processes are rather meticulous and that is what I spent most of my time on.

 For additional information: